The Hawaiian Islands

 Oahu

-charismatic city and the tourist epicenter of the state, absorbing thousands of new tourists daily.
-A great microclimate, inexpensive hotels, lots of shopping, and a world renowned beach are enough to lure vacationers the world over.
-At the same time many are put off by the crowds and bustle of Waikiki and Honolulu, and by association, dismiss Oahu altogether.
-But Oahu offers much more than just Waikiki.
+For many Oahu is defined by Waikiki and Honolulu.
+Waikiki (a district of Honolulu), is certainly Hawaii’s most charismatic city and the tourist epicenter of the state, absorbing thousands of new tourists daily.
+A great microclimate, inexpensive hotels and timeshares, lots of shopping, and a world renowned beach are enough to lure vacationers the world over.

 Maui

+Maui is the second most popular island receiving about 2.4 million visitors a year (Oahu received 4.6 million in 2007).
 However, Maui’s population is around 140,000 compared to Oahu’s 900,000+ and tourism greatly influences the character of the island with many resorts, hotels, and new condo developments.
 Maui is sometimes called the playground of the wealthy.
 Indeed, there are many expensive accommodations, but Maui caters to all.
 The island’s popularity and reputation as a playground for tourists is well deserved.
 Maui delivers more sand and sun than any other, thanks to an abundance of nice beaches lining its long west coast*.
 In Hawaii, the western shores have the best weather as mountains disarm rain clouds that come with the trade winds from the NE.

-The south coast's Wailea resort is one of the finest, combining many sprawling townhome
+The south coast's Wailea resort is one of the finest, featuring luxury hotels, upscale homes and several condo and townhome complexes.
+Just north of Wailea

 The Big Island

 The Big Island is bigger than all the other islands combined.
-The size is disarming for those who are used to the size of
+The size is disarming for those who are used to the size of the other islands, but still manageable.

 The Big Island has a reputation for not catering to the beach set.
-That is very incorrect (see our
+That is incorrect (see our Big Island beaches page).
+Like all the islands, one must be careful to match location to preference.

 Most Big Island visitors stay in Kona with its great weather, many shopping and